STRIDES/NIHCloudLabAzure/tutorials/README.md

 •	Classification and regression models.
 •	Any PyTorch Lightning model, via a bring-your-own-model setup.
 This project exists in a separate GitHub repository available to [here](https://github.com/microsoft/InnerEye-DeepLearning).

+## **Microsoft Genomics** <a name="bio"></a>
+Microsoft has genomics-related offerings that will be useful to many Cloud Lab users.
+For a broad overview, visit the [Microsof Genomics Community site](https://microsoft.github.io/Genomics-Community/index.html).
+You can also get an overview of different execution options from [this blog](https://techcommunity.microsoft.com/t5/healthcare-and-life-sciences/genomic-workflow-managers-on-microsoft-azure/ba-p/3747052), and a detailed analysis for Nextflow with AWS Batch at [this blog](https://techcommunity.microsoft.com/t5/healthcare-and-life-sciences/rna-sequencing-analysis-on-azure-using-nextflow-configuration/ba-p/3738854).
+We highlight a few key services here:
++ [Genomics Notebooks](https://github.com/microsoft/genomicsnotebook): These example notebooks highlight many common use cases in genomics research.
++ [Cromwell on Azure](https://github.com/microsoft/CromwellOnAzure): Documentation on how to spin up the resources needed to run Cromwell on Azure.
++ [Microsoft Genomics](https://learn.microsoft.com/en-us/azure/genomics/quickstart-run-genomics-workflow-portal): Run BWA and GATK using this managed service.
++ [Nextflow on Azure](https://microsoft.github.io/Genomics-Community/mydoc_nextflow.html): Run Nextflow workflows using Azure Batch.

+## **Genome Wide Association Studies** <a name="gwas"></a>
++ Need to update a GWAS notebook for Azure
+Genome wide association studies, or GWAS, are statistical analyses that look for associations between genomic variants and phenotypic traits.
+- This [NIH CFDE written tutorial](https://training.nih-cfde.org/en/latest/Bioinformatic-Analyses/GWAS-in-the-cloud
+) walks you through running a simple GWAS using EC2.
+The tutorials asks you to select the Ohio region, make sure you change your region to N. Virginia otherwise you will have network issues.
+Note that the CFDE page has a few other bioinformatics related tutorials like BLAST and Illumina read simulation.
+We also converted the GWAS tutorial to a simplified [notebook version](/tutorials/notebooks/GWAS) if you prefer that format.
+See our [notebook guide](/docs/Jupyter_notebook.md) for help with that.

+## **NCBI BLAST** <a name="blast"></a>
+The NCBI Basic Local Alignment Search Tool (BLAST) find regions of similarity between input sequences.
+- [This Microsoft Blog](https://techcommunity.microsoft.com/t5/azure-high-performance-computing/running-ncbi-blast-on-azure-performance-scalability-and-best/ba-p/2410483) explains how to optimize BLAST analyses on Azure virtual machines.

+## **Query a VCF file in Azure Synapse** <a name="rna"></a>
+- You can use SQL to rapidly query a VCF file in Azure Synapse.
+The requires converting the file from VCF to Parquet format, a common format for databases.
+Read more about how to do this in Azure on [this Microsoft blog](https://techcommunity.microsoft.com/t5/healthcare-and-life-sciences/genomic-data-in-parquet-format-on-azure/ba-p/3150554).

 ## **RNAseq** <a name="rna"></a>
 RNAseq is a technique for quantifying gene levels of gene expression across the genome.